-Windsor Great Park welcomes over two and a half million people every year.
+Windsor Great Park welcomes close to three million people every year.

 Windsor Great Park, the only Royal Park managed by The Crown Estate, was once part of a vast Norman hunting forest which was enclosed in the late 13th century.
 The 2,020 hectares (5,000 acres) of parkland, which includes a Deer Park, is a varied landscape of formal avenues, gardens, woodland and open grassland.
 The antiquity of the landscape is enhanced by the scattering of great ancient oaks for which the Great Park and its forest are renowned.

-The Great Park is an ever more popular destination for recreational activity, with over two and a half million people visiting every year to run, walk or ride.
+The Great Park is an ever more popular destination for recreational activity, with close to three million people visiting every year to run, walk or ride.

 Savill Garden, Valley Gardens and Virginia Water

 For full visitor information please visit our website: